bettingmightbefun/NBA-FantasyBets/README.md

 - **Secure Authentication**: JWT-based authentication with enhanced error handling and logging
 - **Modern Sportsbook UI**: Dark-themed interface with intuitive betting cards and clear odds display
 - **Interactive Betslip**: Dynamic betslip that appears when selecting bets with real-time calculations
+- **Bet Cancellation**: Users can cancel pending bets until the match starts
+- **Admin Balance Management**: Administrators can adjust user balances directly from the Admin Panel

 ## Recent Updates

+- **Admin Balance Management**: Added ability for admins to update user balances directly from the Admin Panel
+- **Bet Cancellation System**: Implemented functionality for users to cancel their bets until the match starts
+- **Automatic Bet Settlement**: Enhanced system to automatically update bet statuses and pay out winnings when games finish
 - **Betslip Component**: Added a fully functional betslip that appears when users select a bet
 - **Modern Sportsbook Layout**: Redesigned the betting page with a dark theme and improved layout
 - **Enhanced Odds Display**: Clearer presentation of decimal odds with consistent formatting